jbpion/pgFlow/README.md

 **Flow** is a PostgreSQL-native, developer-friendly framework for building **explicit, inspectable data pipelines** directly inside the database.

-It provides a small set of composable, user-facing functions (`read`, `select`, `lookup`, etc.) that record intent, compile deterministic SQL, and execute it in a controlled, debuggable way—without hiding what the database is doing.
+It provides a small set of composable, user-facing functions (`read`, `select`, `lookup`, etc.) that record intent, compile deterministic SQL, and execute it in a controlled way—without hiding what the database is doing.

 Flow is designed for **ease of implementation of data transformations, especially in an environment of high requirements churn**.